DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 </table>
 </div>

----

-> **Important:** Sterilization indicators that are integrated into packages for routine monitoring are almost always Types 1, 3, and 4.
-According to best practices, at least one Type 5 or 6 integrator should be used per sterilization cycle in addition to these package indicators.
-Type 5 and 6 integrators provide a higher level of assurance and their performance requirements are designed to correlate with biological indicator results.
+{% include note.html content="Sterilization indicators that are integrated into packages for routine monitoring are almost always Types 1, 3, and 4.
+At least one Type 5 or 6 integrator should be used per sterilization cycle in addition to these package indicators.
+Type 5 and 6 integrators provide a higher level of assurance and their performance requirements are designed to correlate with biological indicator results." %}

 {% include heading_block.html title="Biological (Spore) Testing" %}